GARAGE SALE TRAIL

 council case studies

-Enabled by councils but powered by the local community, the program saw over 6% of the MidCoast population get involved in 2022, with 6,308 residents choosing to sell or shop secondhand over the two weekends of garage sales.
+The program saw over 6% of the MidCoast population get involved in 2022 for instance, with 6,308 residents choosing to sell or shop secondhand over the two weekends of garage sales.

-Results of a recently released report by Taverner Research Group into the Garage Sale Trail program in MidCoast have shown a win-win for council and residents alike, with 84,252 kilograms of items reused and $120,030 generated for the local economy through the sale of unwanted household goods.
+Results of the annual report into the Garage Sale Trail program in MidCoast have shown a win-win for council and residents alike, with 84,252 kilograms of items reused and $120,030 generated for the local economy through the sale of unwanted household goods.

 In their first year of partnering with the Garage Sale Trail, MidCoast Council exceeded their initial targets with over 80 residents registering either a group or individual sale.